risc0/risc0/docs/metal-optimization-progress.md

 The RISC0 checkout pins Bazel `@zirgen` to `df6fb9dda1c20209058d6ee90a8912351b741081`, which is current `risc0/zirgen` `main` as of this investigation.
 So the external Zirgen pin is not stale.
-The checked-in rv32im M3 `eval_check` implementation is still from the M3 circuit integration lineage, though: it entered with `cbcc6f79e` (`Initial commit for rv32im-m3 circuit`, PR #3430), was moved into the merged rv32im crates by `ccc793fc9` (PR #3600), and has not had a substantive `eval_check` code-shape change since.
+The recent Zirgen `main` commits checked here are out-of-tree build support, V3/PoVW predicate work, and a CUDA `poly_mix` codegen change; they do not change the generic Metal `eval_check` template.
+The checked-in rv32im M3 `eval_check` implementation is still from the M3 circuit integration lineage,
+though: it entered with `cbcc6f79e` (`Initial commit for rv32im-m3 circuit`, PR
+#3430), was moved into the merged rv32im crates by `ccc793fc9` (PR #3600), and
+has not had a substantive `eval_check` code-shape change since.
 The generic Zirgen Metal `eval_check.tmpl.metal` template dates back to the initial Zirgen import and is not the exact code path used by the rv32im M3 C++/Metal HAL.

 Historical RISC Zero issue #999 is relevant context: old Metal support was deprecated because `eval_check` codegen could exceed Apple temporary-register